Transformational leadership: Origins

-Bernard M. Bass (1985), extended the work of Burns (1978) by explaining the psychological mechanisms that underlie transforming and transactional leadership.
+Bernard M. Bass (1985) extended the work of Burns (1978) by explaining the psychological mechanisms that underlie transforming and transactional leadership.
 Bass introduced the term "transformational" in place of "transforming."
 Bass added to the initial concepts of Burns (1978) to help explain how transformational leadership could be measured, as well as how it impacts follower motivation and performance.
-The extent to which a leader is transformational, is measured first, in terms of his influence on the followers.
-The followers of such a leader feel trust, admiration, loyalty and respect for the leader and because of the qualities of the transformational leader are willing to work harder than originally expected.
+The extent to which a leader is transformational is measured first in terms of his influence on the followers.
+The followers of such a leader feel trust, admiration, loyalty, and respect for the leader and, because of the qualities of the transformational leader, are willing to work harder than originally expected.
 These outcomes occur because the transformational leader offers followers something more than just working for self-gain; they provide followers with an inspiring mission and vision and give them an identity.
 The leader transforms and motivates followers through their idealized influence, intellectual stimulation and individual consideration.
 In addition, this leader encourages followers to come up with new and unique ways to challenge the status quo and to alter the environment to support being successful.
 Finally, in contrast to Burns, Bass suggested that leadership can simultaneously display both transformational and transactional leadership.

-In 1985, transformational leadership had become more defined and developed whereby leaders known to use this style possessed the following traits: idealized influences, productive commitment, and inspirational motivation.
+In 1985, transformational leadership had become more defined and developed, and leaders known to use this style possessed the following traits: idealized influences, productive commitment, and inspirational motivation.
 Transformational leadership made transactional leadership more effective.